MetaMask/faq/README.md

 When an Ethereum Browser environment has been detected, the user interface should reflect that the accounts are being managed externally.

-see also [ethereum wikin on "accounts"] (https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethaccounts)
+see also [ethereum wiki on "accounts"] (https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethaccounts)